 - Tulip trees

 - Sugar maple, red maple

-- American holly trees are examples of broadleaf evergreens.
-The other evergreens on my list of deer-resistant trees bear needles.
+American holly trees have broadleaf evergreens.
+The other evergreens are deer-resistant trees that bear needles.

-This last factor (blind chance) may be the most frustrating of all.
+Blind chance may be the most frustrating factor of all.
 If you do not want to take the risk, you have the option of installing some type of deer fencing.

-If you decide against fencing, consult my deer-resistant plants index to access my lists of other types of plants (ornamental grasses, groundcovers, etc.) that Bambi tends to eat less than others.
+If you decide against fencing, consult the deer-resistant plant's index to access the lists of other types of plants (ornamental grasses, groundcovers, etc.) that Bambi tends to eat less than others.